brunoluiz/pwa-server/README.md

 - Disable cache **by default**
 - Exposes /__/ready route **by default**
 - Supports adding a base url as `<base href={base-url} />` in `<head>`, if specified
+- Supports adding a base url to `manifest.json`, if specified
 - Support allowing CORS *
 - Supports exposing env variables with a configured prefix in a specific route
 - Supports request logging